sami-haq99/bashthebuilder.github.io/_pages/group.md

 1. **Mahsa Abazari Kia**: Mahsa is currently funded by British Telecom and is exploring novel methods in multi-document text summarisation.

 2. **António Guilherme Correia**: [António](https://www.inesctec.pt/pt/pessoas/antonio-guilherme-correia) is currently based in [UTAD](https://www.utad.pt/en/), Portugal.
 He is exploring new methods to model scientific literature and how science has changed over time.
+He has published extensively in his research area with a paper getting nominated for the best paper award.